-This position is funded through the generous support of the Everett Family Trust.
+This full-time position is funded through the generous support of the Everett Family Trust.

 Laia Bertran Manyé is an experienced European-trained attorney.

-As a DCLT Fellow her research area focuses on the new European Union’s Privacy Regulation, the General Data Protection Regulation (GDPR).
-Her main project is within EDRM, the organization that developed the well-known leading standards for e-discovery.
-EDRM's GDPR new initiative seeks to create a set of guidelines for cross border data transfers taking place during e-discovery between EU and US under the GDPR. (for more information on the project please read EDRM Announces Cross-Border E-Discovery Initiative to Help Organizations Comply with GDPR).
+As a DCLT Fellow, Laia's research area focused on the new European Union’s Privacy Regulation, the General Data Protection Regulation (GDPR).
+Her main project was within EDRM, the organization that developed the well-known leading standards for e-discovery.
+EDRM's GDPR new initiative sought to create a set of guidelines for cross border data transfers taking place during e-discovery between EU and US under the GDPR. (for more information on the project please read EDRM Announces Cross-Border E-Discovery Initiative to Help Organizations Comply with GDPR).

-Bertran Manyé received her LL.B. in Law from Universitat Rovira i Virgili (Tarragona, Spain) and her Masters in Professional Legal Practice from Universitat Pompeu Fabra (Barcelona, Spain).
-She speaks English, Spanish, Italian, French and Catalan.
+Laia received her LL.B. in Law from Universitat Rovira i Virgili (Tarragona, Spain) and her Masters in Professional Legal Practice from Universitat Pompeu Fabra (Barcelona, Spain).

-FUTURE: FUTURE was an event focused on engaging high school students in a discussion of the potential impacts of technology and to expose them to different career paths and potential roles that they can play in engineering an inclusive, positive future.
+Cassi also worked on The Tech Trust, a multi-stakeholder certification process aimed at cultivating responsible technology that positively impacts society, and hosted FUTURE, an event which engaged high school students in a discussion of the potential impacts of technology and to expose them to different career paths and potential roles that they can play in engineering an inclusive, positive future.
 Duke students from Robotics, Computer Science, Neuroscience & Law led discussion topics on police body cameras, neuro-prosthetics, algorithms in education, etc. The event also featured a robotics lab tour, conversations on the role of tech in our lives, and a keynote from Katherine Manuel, Thomson Reuters’ Senior VP of Innovation, on the importance of diversity in technology.

 The majority of her PhD work involved a system-level approach to the study of cognitive information processing with methods of in vivo electrophysiology and behavioral training in animal models.
 She joined the neurobiology department at Duke University School of Medicine as a postdoc researcher, and worked on multiple projects to elucidate neural mechanisms of motor learning in the cerebellum.